 - From this point on, any Echo device on the same network can communicate with each other and with the Amazon Alexa app.

-- Orange light still not appearing?
-Press and hold the Action button for five seconds and go back to step 7.
+- If the orange light still doesn’t appear, press and hold the “Action” button for five seconds, then go back to step 7 and try again.

 How to Use an Amazon Echo

-To get started with your Amazon Echo, it helps to know what the individual buttons and lights mean.
+Getting started with your Amazon Echo requires knowing what the individual buttons and lights mean.

-The majority of the Amazon Echo devices are controlled in a similar way (with the added extra of a touchscreen on the Echo Show) and each model comes with an action button, volume controls, a light ring, and a microphone off option.
+The majority of the Amazon Echo devices get controlled similarly, with the bonus of a touchscreen on the Echo Show.
+Each model comes with an action button, volume controls, a light ring, and a microphone-off option.

-The Action Button, which you’ll need to use during setup and troubleshooting, is the button with a single white dot in the center.
-You can use this button to turn off the alarm and timer as well as wake up Echo.
+The Action Button, which you’ll need to use during setup and troubleshooting, is the button with a “single white dot” in the center.
+You can use this button to turn off the alarm and timer and wake up the Echo.

-The Volume controls are either represented with plus and minus buttons or via a ring on the Amazon Echo (known as Amazon Echo first generation) and the Echo Plus.
-On the latter, you can increase the sound level on the Echo Plus by rotating the volume ring in a clockwise direction.
+The Volume controls are either represented with “plus” and “minus” buttons or via a “ring,” which is found on the Amazon Echo 1st Gen. models and the Echo Plus.
+You can increase the sound level on the Echo Plus by rotating the volume ring clockwise.

-The button to disable the microphone, which stops Alexa from being able to listen to you, is depicted by a microphone with a line through it.
+The Microphone button, which stops Alexa from being able to listen to you, is depicted by a “microphone with a line through it.”
 Once disabled, the light ring will turn red.
 Pressing it again will turn the microphone back on.

-To start using your Amazon Echo, following setup, simply say “Alexa” followed by your question or command.
+To start using your Amazon Echo, following setup, say, “Alexa,” followed by your question or command.
 If it has recognized your voice, the light will turn blue to indicate it’s listening.

-The Amazon Echo and Echo Dot on their own don’t do a whole lot – or they’re certainly not as useful without enabling Alexa Skills – which brings us to our next tutorial.
+The Amazon Echo and Echo Dot don’t do a whole lot on their own—or they’re certainly not as valuable without enabling Alexa Skills, which brings us to the following tutorial.